Omar Sharif: Egyptian film star

 He also starred in Sayyidat al-Qasr (1958), A Beginning and an End (1960), A Rumor of Love (1960), and the Anna Karenina adaptation The River of Love by Ezz El-Dine Zulficar (1960).
-He and his wife co-starred in several films as romantic leads.
-Sharif achieved success through other movies like Struggle on the Nile (1959), A Rumor of Love (1960), and There Is a Man in Our House (1961), which made him a huge competitor to Salah Zulfikar, Shoukry Sarhan and Rushdy Abaza, the Egyptian cinema giants at the time.
+He and his wife, Faten Hamama, co-starred in several films as romantic leads.
+Sharif achieved success through other movies like Struggle on the Nile (1959), A Rumor of Love (1960), and There is a Man in our House (1961), which made him a huge competitor to Salah Zulfikar, Shoukry Sarhan and Rushdy Abaza, the Egyptian cinema giants at the time.

 Lawrence of Arabia

 Sharif's first English-language role was that of the fictitious Sherif Ali in David Lean's historical epic Lawrence of Arabia in 1962.
 Sharif was given the role when Dilip Kumar turned it down, Horst Buchholz proved unavailable and Maurice Ronet could not use the contact lenses necessary to mask his eye colour.

 Casting Sharif in what is now considered one of the "most demanding supporting roles in Hollywood history" was both complex and risky as he was virtually unknown at the time outside Egypt.
-However, as historian Steven Charles Caton notes, Lean insisted on using ethnic actors when possible to make the film authentic.
-Sharif would later use his ambiguous ethnicity in other films: "I spoke French, Greek, Italian, Spanish and even Arabic", he said.
+As historian Steven Charles Caton notes, Lean insisted on using ethnic actors when possible to make the film authentic.
+Sharif later used his ambiguous ethnicity in other films: "I spoke French, Greek, Italian, Spanish and even Arabic", he said.
 As Sharif noted, his accent enabled him to "play the role of a foreigner without anyone knowing exactly where I came from", which he stated proved highly successful throughout his career.
 To secure the role, Sharif had to sign a seven-film contract with Columbia at $50,000 a film.